How to get Wellness Reward

 - You do not complete the Tobacco Pledge, or

 - You do not certify your enrollment in a tobacco cessation program, or

 - You elect to continue to use tobacco.

 If you are assessed the surcharge, you will pay it with after-tax payroll deductions.
 The surcharge will be deducted from your pay.
 It will be a separate deduction, not an addition to your medical insurance premium.

 The surcharge will apply for the entire calendar year.
-However, you may have a mid-year “do over” opportunity to submit an updated Tobacco Pledge by July 1, 2019.
-If you do so, and you check the boxes that qualify you as a non-tobacco user (either because you are a non-user or because you commit to enrolling in a cessation program), you won’t be charged the surcharge starting with the first pay period in July and through December.
+However, you may have a mid-year “do over” opportunity to submit an updated Tobacco Pledge by the end of May.
+If you do so, and you check the box that qualifies you as a non-tobacco user (either because you are a non-user or because you commit to enrolling in a cessation program), you won’t be charged the surcharge starting with the first pay period in July and through December.
 An announcement will be made in the spring to those paying the surcharge if this opportunity is given.

 Remember, you will need to re-take the Tobacco Pledge annually each November.